AndreyGRSV/bignumbers/README.md

 # bignumbers

-Trying to create template for simple usage of big numbers.
+Main goal is to create template for simple usage of big numbers with fixed point that can be used with compilers of C++98 standard.

 Usage